Synchronous dynamic random-access memory

 Synchronous dynamic random-access memory (synchronous dynamic RAM or SDRAM) is any DRAM where the operation of its external pin interface is coordinated by an externally supplied clock signal.

-DRAM integrated circuits (ICs) produced from the early 1970s to early 1990s used an asynchronous interface, in which input control signals have a direct effect on internal functions only delayed by the trip across its semiconductor pathways.
+DRAM integrated circuits (ICs) produced from the early 1970s to the early 1990s used an asynchronous interface, in which input control signals have a direct effect on internal functions delayed only by the trip across its semiconductor pathways.
 SDRAM has a synchronous interface, whereby changes on control inputs are recognised after a rising edge of its clock input.
 In SDRAM families standardized by JEDEC, the clock signal controls the stepping of an internal finite-state machine that responds to incoming commands.
 These commands can be pipelined to improve performance, with previously started operations completing while new commands are received.
 The memory is divided into several equally sized but independent sections called banks, allowing the device to operate on a memory access command in each bank simultaneously and speed up access in an interleaved fashion.
 This allows SDRAMs to achieve greater concurrency and higher data transfer rates than asynchronous DRAMs could.

 Pipelining means that the chip can accept a new command before it has finished processing the previous one.
 For a pipelined write, the write command can be immediately followed by another command without waiting for the data to be written into the memory array.
 For a pipelined read, the requested data appears a fixed number of clock cycles (latency) after the read command, during which additional commands can be sent.

 History

 The earliest DRAMs were often synchronized with the CPU clock (clocked) and were used with early microprocessors.
 In the mid-1970s, DRAMs moved to the asynchronous design, but in the 1990s returned to synchronous operation.
+In the late 1980s IBM had built DRAMs using a dual-edge clocking feature and presented their results at the International Solid-State Circuits Convention in 1990.
+However, it was standard DRAM, not SDRAM.

 The first commercial SDRAM was the Samsung KM48SL2000 memory chip, which had a capacity of 16 Mbit.
 It was manufactured by Samsung Electronics using a CMOS (complementary metal–oxide–semiconductor) fabrication process in 1992, and mass-produced in 1993.
 By 2000, SDRAM had replaced virtually all other types of DRAM in modern computers, because of its greater performance.

 SDRAM latency is not inherently lower (faster access times) than asynchronous DRAM.
 Indeed, early SDRAM was somewhat slower than contemporaneous burst EDO DRAM due to the additional logic.
 The benefits of SDRAM's internal buffering come from its ability to interleave operations to multiple banks of memory, thereby increasing effective bandwidth.